-Includes per speci inspecti fications clearing ION & SEDIMENT CONTROL on ensuring that erosion and sediment control practices are located and installed correctly, BMPs are maintained as, stockpiles are stabilized and contained, de-watering operations prevent direct discharges to sensitive features, and grading operations are divided into stages for large areas.
-Identification of all erosion and sediment control and repair or maintenance.
+7. EROSION & SEDIMENT CONTROL Includes inspection ensuring that erosion and sediment control practices are located and installed correctly, BMPs are maintained per specifications, stockpiles are stabilized and contained, de-watering operations prevent direct discharges to sensitive features, and that clearing and grading operations are divided into stages for large areas.
+Identification of all erosion and sediment control practices that need repair or maintenance.
 Yes Notes: No Is there immediate action required regarding Erosion & Sediment Control?
 Includes descripi AS OF DISTURBANCE tion and sketch of areas that are disturbed at the time of the inspection and areas that have been stabilized or final) since last inspection.
 Yes ☐ Notes: No Is there immediate action required regarding stabilizing disturbed areas?
 Includes streams, inspecti wetlana ITE IMPACTS AND OFFSITE DEGRADATION on ensuring that work is within the limits of the approved plans, including clearing and blasting, and that ponds, is and sinkholes are free of sediment the from site and that sediment is kept out of roadways, adjacent property, air (dust).
 Yes ☐ Notes: No Is there immediate action required regarding Offsite Impacts or Offsite Degradation?
 1